select/learn-web-development/src/advanced-local-storage-cache.md

 </tbody></table>

 --
+### Downsides
+Local storage only has 5 MB storage \
+(you can request more ... but don't)

+Service Worker ... we come to this later

+--
-### What's wrong why is this not popular?
+### What's wrong why is/was this not popular?

-Please tell me why this is not a good idea.
+Please tell me why this was not a good idea.

+--
+### Next technology: service workers

+How to they work?

+How much overhead code to you have to load?

+Not ready yet, need to load polyfil overhead